-The purpose of this document is to establish the aeronautical data and information exchange protocols between NOTAM Authorised Persons and the NOTAM Office (NOF) for the issuance, replacement, and cancellation of NOTAM as part of the Integrated Aeronautical Information Package (IAIP).
+The purpose of this document is to establish the aeronautical data and information exchange protocols between NOTAM Authorised Persons and the NOTAM Office (NOF) for the issuance, replacement, and cancellation of NOTAM, as part of the Integrated Aeronautical Information Package (IAIP).

-This document forms part of the Data Product Specification (DPS) that Airservices must provide to all Aeronautical Data Originators (ADO) under CASR Part 175 - Aeronautical Information Management and is designed to assist NOTAM Authorised Persons with providing aeronautical information and data that is published via NOTAM in a controlled and standardised manner.
+This document forms part of the Data Product Specification (DPS) that Airservices must provide to all Aeronautical Data Originators (ADO) under CASR Part 175 - Aeronautical Information Management and is designed to assist NOTAM Authorised Persons to provide aeronautical data and information that is published via NOTAM in a controlled and standardised manner.